pokt-network/smt/README.md

 )

 func main() {
-	// Initialise two new key-value store to store the nodes of the tree
+	// Initialise a new key-value store to store the nodes of the tree
 	// (Note: the tree only stores hashed values, not raw value data) nodeStore := smt.NewSimpleMap()

 	// Initialise the tree
 	tree := smt.NewSparseMerkleTree(nodeStore, sha256.New())

 	// Update the key "foo" with the value "bar"
 	_ = tree.Update([]byte("foo"), []byte("bar"))

-	// Generate a Merkle proof for foo=bar proof, _ := tree.Prove([]byte("foo"))
+	// Generate a Merkle proof for "foo" proof, _ := tree.Prove([]byte("foo"))
 	root := tree.Root() // We also need the current tree root for the proof

-	// Verify the Merkle proof for foo=bar if smt.VerifyProof(proof, root, []byte("foo"), []byte("bar"), tree.Spec()) {
+	// Verify the Merkle proof for "foo"="bar" if smt.VerifyProof(proof, root, []byte("foo"), []byte("bar"), tree.Spec()) {
 		fmt.Println("Proof verification succeeded.")
 	} else {